 - We will get in touch with you and depending on our resources, either help you to prepare a statement to use at your appeal or we will give you information about the tribunal process so you can prepare yourself.

-- You do not need to have representation at the tribunal - the process is designed so that people can explain their case themselves.
-The Tribunal Panel will be asking questions about your health problems to establish the facts and they will then apply the law to see if you meet the benefit requirements.
+- You do not need to have representation at the tribunal – the process is designed so that people can explain their case themselves.
+The Tribunal Panel will be asking questions about your health problems and how these problems affect how you manage daily activities.
+This is to establish the facts and they will then apply the law to see if you meet the benefit requirements.

 - You can ask a friend or family member to go with you for moral support.